-Even before the invention of “canvassing” and “street marketing,” flyers are already known as an effective tool to get your brand out there.
+Even before the invention of “canvassing” and “street marketing,” flyers were already known as an effective tool to get your brand out there.
+This Ultimate Guide to Flyers explains further.

 Flyers also known as pamphlets or leaflets are often used today by businesses to attract new customers and spreading brand awareness, especially during events, shows, conventions, etc. But the main reason why this works: It is easy to handout and affordable.